temmajoy/starter-academic/content/post/getting-started/index.md

 subtitle: Sign the 100% Soil-Healthy Farming Bill petition here! https://lnkd.in/gYnPGZ5

 # Summary for listings and search engines
-The Land Stewardship Project (LSP) promotes sustainable agriculture and has collaborated with farmers to create the 100% Soil-Healthy Farming bill.
+summary: The Land Stewardship Project (LSP) promotes sustainable agriculture and has collaborated with farmers to create the 100% Soil-Healthy Farming bill.
 I am excited to see how big of an impact we can make by letting our legislators know we care about soil health and the environment.

 # Link this post with a project
 projects: []